-If you are suffering from an illness or injury that has left you unable to work or if you are completely disabled, you may be eligible to receive monthly Social Security disability benefits.
+Social Security Disability Insurance (called SSD or SSDI) is designed to provide monthly benefits to individuals who have been determined to be medically disabled, which physically or mentally limits their ability to be employed.
+If you are suffering from an illness or injury that has left you unable to work or if you are completely disabled, you may be eligible to receive monthly social security disability benefits.
 Getting those benefits can be difficult.
 At the law firm of Brown & Crouppen, we understand how important those benefits can be to you and your loved ones — we also know that an initial denial is not the end of the road.

 Put Our Social Security Disability Experience to Work for You